asurafeng3012/asurafeng3012/README.md

 <a href="https://github.com/asurafeng3012"><img src="https://img.shields.io/badge/-GitHub-000000?&style=for-the-badge&logo=github&logoColor=white" /></a>

-I am a Master's student in **Artificial Intelligence at University of South Dakota**, with a personal focus in **Cybersecurity**.
+I am a Master's student in **Cyber Defense at Dakota State University**, with a personal focus in **Security Management**.
 My expertise includes **network security, cloud security, threat analysis, SIEM tools, penetration testing, and security automation**.

 ## Objective
 I am a **Cybersecurity Enthusiast** with a passion for **threat detection, incident response, and security automation** to protect organizations from evolving cyber threats.
 With hands-on experience in **Active Directory security and SIEM solutions**, I have built home labs simulating real-world security challenges.